 One for the professionals.

-North AudioTEK is a meeting of minds from the industry and academia to discuss the latest trends in audio technology and push the boundaries of creativity, research & development.
-Hosted by software developers Signum Audio, the forum will present a diverse range of lectures from talks about the audio used in video games to artificial intelligence in audio mixing.
-If you are working in the audio tech industry, or thinking about it, then this is for you.
+North AudioTEK is a meeting of minds from the industry and academia to discuss the latest trends in audio technology and push the boundaries research & development.
+Hosted by Signum Audio, the forum presents a diverse range of topics from game audio to artificial intelligence in audio mixing.
+If you are working in the audio tech industry, or planning on it, then this is for you.
 It runs from 9am - 6pm on Friday 16th November in The Debating Hall, Loft Bar & Rooftop Terrace spaces.
 Catering will be provided.

 Full Description of Talks